danaikorre/dsmanufacturing.github.io/faqs.md

 * you live in the rest of the UK and work for a Scottish employer (an employer which is based in or has a significant presence in Scotland)

-To apply for a fee waiver, [apply here](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/funding/eligibility-for-funding).
+To apply for a fee waiver, [apply here](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/funding/eligibility-for-funding). assigned to it.
+Otherwise please e-mail [Bayes](mailto:bayes-training@ed.ac.uk) to clarify this.

 ### Completing the application form

 Applications are _not_ managed by the organisers of this visualisation course but centrally through the University of Edinburgh.
 The [course application is open](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/how-to-apply).

 We have provided [answers to common questions](how_to_apply.md) from applicants on the application process, along with detail on eligibility for fee waivers.

+The Bayes Centre will continue to accept applications for this course till close of play Mon, 15th June.

+#### Course offers

+Offer letters refer to the wider Bayes Centre's data skills portfolio, with course detail:
+  * course title: ***PG Professional Development in Data Skills Workforce Development (Online Learning) (ICL)***
+  * code:  ***PTPDVDSWDV1U***

+Provided you stated in the personal statement section of your application application  for this course you should have been assigned to it.
+Otherwise please e-mail [Bayes](mailto:bayes-training@ed.ac.uk) to clarify this.
+<p>&nbsp;</p>

 ### Can I also take another course in Bayes' _Data Skills Workforce Development_ portfolio?